cmistrata/nextjs-blog/posts/linear-programming.md

 ---

 [Linear programming](https://en.wikipedia.org/wiki/Linear_programming) is an algorithm that solves the general problem of maximizing a linear outcome given linear constraints.
-This includes the very broad category of problems "Given a limited of resources, objectives using those resources, and a value for each objective, how can I output objectives to maximize value?".
-What exactly does this mean though, and how can we solve these kinds of problems?
-Let's go over it, using skating downhill as an analogy to help us understand both what these problems look like and what solving them looks like.
+This includes the very broad category of problem "given a limited amount of resources and objectives using those resources, how can I output objectives to maximize value?".
+What exactly does this mean and how can we solve these kinds of problems?
+Let's go over it, using skating downhill as an analogy to help us understand both what these problems look like and how to find optimal solutions for them.

 ## ToC